-Our hearts go out to everyone who has been affected by the outbreak of coronavirus.
+Our hearts go out to everyone who has been affected by the COVID-19 pandemic.
 Now and always, your health and safety is our top priority, and United Way of Central Missouri stands committed to support our community during this unprecedented time.

-If you need immediate information or non-emergency help, please call 2-1-1 or 1-800-427-4626.
+If you need information about services and resources in our community, please call 2-1-1 or 1-800-427-4626.
 211 operators are standing by 24/7 to connect people experiencing need with information on available community resources.

 Please remember to visit our Facebook page (@unitedwaycemo) for United Way and partner agency/community resources and updates.

 Below are prevention tips as recommended by the CDC.
 The CDC notes: Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.